 I lucked out – my daughter loves onions.
 In fact it is her second most requested soup besides miso.
-The onion family is large and ranges in pungency and taste from delicate [...]
+The onion family is large and [...]

 Bright sorrel is one of my first spring greens to pop up.
 Actually, it grows strong in the spring, dies back in the heat and comes back in the fall...love it.
 Sorrel's strong sour flavor helps to stimulate and decongest the Liver and Gallbladder after Winter's heavier foods.
 Use it in dressings, to flavor eggs or as an usual soup.

-Although mushrooms grow during the summer, spring and autumn are the ideal season for harvesting mushrooms–those fun little fungi that have marvelous healing benefits for the body.
-It seems that [...]
+Spring and autumn are the ideal seasons for harvesting mushrooms–those fun little fungi that have marvelous healing benefits for the body.
+It seems that no one [...]